 you have.
 The group meets at Rasa Malaysia in Southern Village.
 For more information please contact Sandy Williams at firstname.lastname@example.org.

 Women’s Study Group

-The group meets weekly on Tuesdays, gathering at 9:30 a.m. for coffee and fellowship.
-The discussion begins at 10.
-All women are invited to participate in our discussion, based on the Kerygma study, “An Odd Couple, Jonah and Ruth – Lessions for our Fractured World.”
-Study books are $20 but are not required.
-If you have questions, contact Lynn Stall by clicking here or call 919-960-0616.
+The group meets weekly – temporarily on Wednesdays, gathering at 11:00 a.m. for coffee and fellowship.
+All women are invited to participate in our discussion.
+If you have questions, contact Marcia Ladd by clicking here or call the church office at 919-960-0616.
 Newcomers are welcome any time.
 [NOTE: On the second Tuesday of each month, the group volunteers at Take and Eat Food Pantry.]

 Love to read?
 Enjoy discussing books with others?
 This is the group for you!
 Devoted Readers was organized about 8 years ago.
 We would like to share our love of books with other women in our church.
 We currently meet on the first Wednesday of the month at 10:30 a.m. at the church.
 We read mostly current fiction and some non-fiction we find of interest.

 Each month one of us leads the discussion on the chosen book.
 If you are interested in joining Devoted Readers, please come on Wednesday, whether you have read either book or not.
 We would love to have you join us.
 For more information, please contact Lynne Hoerter at email@example.com or calling 919-929-2612.